bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 ### Dynamic Programming

 Construct a table of solutions for increasingly large subproblems, where each new entry in the table is computed using previous entries in the table.
+Read more on [Dynamic Programming]({% post_url 2019-04-18-dynamic-programming %})

 ### Greedy method